wahahachan/context_app_bar/README.md

 ),
 ```

-Let's assums you would like to switch to another `AppBar` when users click a floating action button.
-Just assign a new value to the `appbarSelector` variable.
+Let's assums you would like to switch to another `AppBar` when a user clicks a floating action button.
+This can be achived by assigning another index to the `appbarSelector` variable in the `onPressed` handler.

 ```dart
 floatingActionButton: FloatingActionButton(